Synonyms / Other Terms Used

 Discussion

 Almost all of the pictograms found display a side view of a human figure riding a bicycle, either tilted upwards or downwards.
 Many designers try to enhance differentiation of their graphical symbol used to signify mountain bike trails or routes and the activity of mountain biking from Cycling in general by adding some kind of rough terrain or emphasize typical details like posture, helmet, backpack, or a pronounced tread.
-Details as found in pictogram variants focusing on a pronounced tread get lost when reproduced in small scale or viewing these images from far distance.
+Details as found in pictogram variants focusing on a pronounced tread get lost when reproduced in small scale as in the table above, or viewing these images from far distance.
 Omitting the human figure, as in the map symbol of the U.K. Forestry Commission (labeled UKFC above) showing just a side view of a mountain bike on rough and rising terrain, is an exception spotted quite rarely.
 A side view of a human figure riding a bicycle in tilted position can be judged as visual stereotype for this referent.

 In our research we discovered that there is only very limited test data available for the referent Mountain Biking: